EBIT Calculator

 How to find EBIT?

-In order to better illustrate how to calculate EBIT, let's perform the real-life calculation.
-Below we will calculate the earnings before interest and taxes of Tesla Inc. for the fiscal year 2021.
+In order to better illustrate how to calculate EBIT, let's perform a real-life calculation.
+Below, we will calculate the earnings before interest and taxes of Tesla Inc. for the fiscal year 2021.
 The data for the analysis is from the income statement (source).

 All values in millions 2021